 To see more of Rory Te Tigo’s work visit his website

 The summer of 2017 provided us with hot weather during the month of June.
 July and August were surprisingly cooler with a considerable amount of rain.
-The corn we gathered for the construction of dolls had a different texture from the previous year.
-Some of the local farmers had harvested early because of the moist weather.
+The corn we gathered for the construction of dolls had a different texture from the previous year as some of the local farmers harvested early because of the moist weather.

-We had a busy summer work-wise and spent time contemplating our harvest resulting from the year’s projects.
+We had a busy summer work-wise and spent time contemplating the harvest resulting from the year’s projects.